Atlético Madrid: The Transition years (1987–2005)

 In the 1994–95 league campaign, Atlético only avoided relegation via a draw on the last day of the season.
 This prompted another managerial change along with a wholesale squad clearance during the summer 1995 transfer window.
-Somewhat unexpectedly, in the following 1995–96 season, newly arrived head coach Radomir Antić, with a squad including holdovers Toni, Roberto Solozábal, Delfí Geli, Juan Vizcaíno, José Luis Caminero, Diego Simeone and Kiko, as well as new acquisitions Milinko Pantić, Luboslav Penev, Santi Denia and José Francisco Molina finally delivered the much sought-after league title as Atlético won the La Liga/Copa del Rey double.
+Somewhat unexpectedly, in the following 1995–96 season, newly arrived head coach Radomir Antić, with a squad including holdovers Toni, Roberto Solozábal, Delfí Geli, Juan Vizcaíno, José Luis Caminero, Diego Simeone and Kiko, as well as new acquisitions Milinko Pantić, Lyuboslav Penev, Santi Denia and José Francisco Molina finally delivered the much sought-after league titles as Atlético won the La Liga/Copa del Rey double.
 The next season, 1996–97, saw the club take part in the UEFA Champions League for the first time.
 With expectations and ambitions raised, the most notable summer transfer signings were striker Juan Esnáider from Real Madrid and Radek Bejbl, who was coming off a great showing for Czech Republic at Euro 1996.
 Playing on two fronts, Atlético fell out of the league title contention early while, in the Champions League, they were eliminated by Ajax in extra-time in the quarter-finals.
 Before the 1997–98 season, the heavy spending continued with the signings of Christian Vieri and Juninho.
 All of the success, however, produced little change in the overall Gil strategy, and although Antić survived three consecutive seasons in charge, he was replaced during the summer of 1998 with Arrigo Sacchi, who himself only remained in the managerial hot seat for less than six months.
 Antić then returned briefly in early 1999 only to be replaced with Claudio Ranieri at the end of the season.

 The 1999–2000 season proved disastrous for Atlético.
 In December 1999, Gil and his board were suspended pending an investigation into the misuse of club funds, with government-appointed administrator José Manuel Rubí running Atlético's day-to-day operations.
 With the removal of club President Jesús Gil and his board, the players performed poorly and the club floundered.
 Ranieri handed in his resignation with the club sitting 17th out of 20 in the league table and heading towards relegation.
 Antić, returning for his third coaching stint, was unable to prevent the inevitable.
-Despite reaching the Copa del Rey final in 2000, Atlético were relegated second time after 66 years.

-Atlético spent two seasons in the Segunda División, narrowly missing out on promotion in 2000–01 season before winning the Segunda División championship in 2002.
-It was again Luis Aragonés, in his fourth and last spell as manager of Atlético, who brought them back to the Primera División.
-He also coached the team during the next season, and gave Fernando Torres his La Liga debut.
+Despite reaching the Copa del Rey final in 2000, Atlético were relegated for the second time in 66 years.
+The club spent two seasons in the Segunda División, narrowly missing out on promotion in 2000–01 season before winning the Segunda División championship in 2002.
+It was again Aragonés, in his fourth and last spell as manager of Atlético, who brought them back to the Primera División.